chriscross03/melo/client/README.md

 - fixed top result algorithm (only showing most relevant album rn), could still improve
 - create only 4 artists and and 4 albums showing and create like a dropdown menu or a see more menu or filtered sections for each category.
 - backend always

+### 7/28

+- took a break cuz family, today i took some feedback from mi amigos
+- working on backend next biggest goal